CES should move to an innovative city

 CES, the yearly bacchanal of tech and innovation, has outgrown its shell.
 Las Vegas has been home to the event since the late 1970s and, for better or worse, the city has survived and served the influx of technologists who flock to the event each year to see the latest and greatest.
 But two things are happening simultaneously that make Las Vegas the last place to find innovation.

 First, Vegas infrastructure, while seemingly resilient to massive influxes of conference-goers, is having trouble keeping up with CES.
-Massive crowds in the many halls were greeted by multiple power outages – an ironic scene for a tech event.
-Million dollar booths ended up in the dark and a Google booth flooded as rain came into event halls ill-prepared for actual weather.
-The shuttle system simply can’t keep up with the crush of people and the anemic monorail – an affront to public transit – is useless during the daytime rush.
+Massive crowds in the many halls were greeted by multiple power outages — an ironic scene for a tech event.
+Million-dollar booths ended up in the dark and a Google booth flooded as rain came into event halls ill-prepared for actual weather.
+The shuttle system simply can’t keep up with the crush of people and the anemic monorail — an affront to public transit — is useless during the daytime rush.
 Add in multiple massive venues and a taxi system that can’t handle the crush of countless non-locals trying to get from point A to point Z and you’ve got a mess.

 Second, the reason for big shows like CES is changing.
 Why does everyone need to be in one place when most business is done electronically, even algorithmically.
 While it’s nice to spend a week in a casino, perhaps it’s time for a smaller, more focused show or no show it all?